 | Consent via third-party platforms | Consent captured by social/login providers | Social logins, platform-sourced profiles | Variable — depends on vendor practices and contracts |

-Understanding and operationalizing these practices lets teams scale personalization without multiplying compliance debt.
+Some experts suggest that understanding and operationalizing these practices may help teams scale personalization without multiplying compliance debt.
 When policies, tooling, and human review are aligned, risk becomes manageable and predictable.

 📥 Download: Personalization in Automated Content Checklist (PDF)